 Your eyes work together as a pair.
 When you look at an object your eyes will be pointing in the same direction and focusing at the same point.
 Your brain will receive similar but slightly different pictures from each eye and joins them together to allow you to have binocular vision.
-The slight difference between the two pictures seen with each eye allows you to have depth perception which helps you to judge how far away things are.
+The slight difference between the two pictures seen with each eye allows you to see in 3D and have depth perception which helps you to judge how far away things are.

-The movement of each eye is controlled by six muscles that pull your eye in specific directions.
+The movement of each eye is controlled by 6 muscles that pull your eye in specific directions.
 The muscles for one eye also work and coordinate with the muscles from your other eye.
 This allows both your eyes to coordinate their movement together.
 A squint can develop when your eye muscles do not work in a balanced way and your eyes do not move together correctly.

 The visual pathway develops throughout your childhood and up to the age of about 8 years old.
-During this time it is important that your eyes send clear and similar images to your brain.
+During this time it’s important that your eyes send clear and similar images to your brain.
 The eyes and brain use your visual experiences to improve their coordination and how well you can see.